aaron-creator/csv-excel-automation-python/README.md

 # Sales Data Filtering App

 ## 📌 Project Overview
 This application allows users to filter sales data based on a date range and download the results as an Excel report.
-It consists of a **React frontend** and a **Flask backend** for seamless interaction.
+It consists of a React frontend and a Flask backend for seamless interaction.

+---

 ## 🛠 Tech Stack
 - **Frontend**: React.js, Vite, Tailwind CSS
 - **Backend**: Flask, Pandas
 - **Database/Storage**: CSV Files